 History and Overview

 The Joseph P. Horner Memorial Library is a research library, housed in an original 1888 reading room restored by the Society in the 1990s.
 The library houses more than 50,000 volumes, over three-quarters of which are in German, and is one of the largest collections of German books in the United States.
-The library also maintains a small collection of newer books that that may be borrowed by members of the Society.
+The library also maintains a small collection of newer books, including a substantial children's book collection, that that may be borrowed by members of the Society.